mudiadamz/my_simple_os/readme.md

 ```

 ## Why Windows Subsystem for Linux
 Because I have been using Windows for quite a number of years, I have tried using several Linux distros, but don't get the appeal, especially with the HiDPI display on my laptop, every Linux distros fonts just very small.
+I prefer and support open source project, but i just want my life a little easier, so I decide to stay on Windows.

 This code is built on WSL which is actually 100% pure Linux (probably), i am using windows as main computer because it's better, for text editing, etc. But for compilation it runs on WSL Debian.